Our Rating: 5 (Excellent)

 Before we get started on the review, here’s a little background on their company.
 Founded in nearly two decades ago in Houston, Texas, eHost is a subsidiary of the Endurance International Group, Inc (EIG).

-They also own some of the most popular website hosting companies and claims to currently host over one million websites on their platform.
-Being part of the EIG network of companies means eHost has the support of a technological giant to help constantly update and optimize the features of their hosting platform.
+They also own some of the most popular website hosting companies and claims to host over one million websites on their platform currently.
+Being part of the EIG network of enterprises means eHost has the support of a technological giant to help regularly update and optimize the features of their hosting platform.

 They are partnered with the Cyrus One data center also located in Houston, Texas.
 Cyrus One provides 2N power and redundancy and constant upgrades in a state-of-the-art facility, so you don’t have to be concerned about your site failing because of server issues.